cesalazar/berlinblockchainweek/events/security-unconf-by-secureth/README.md

 ###########
 ### SEO ###
 ###########
-title: Security Unconf by SecurETH
+title: Ethereum Security Unconf (ETHSecurity)

 # Description for this event.
 This will be rendered as a <meta> tag in the HTML,
 # and displayed on the /events page.
 Keep it short.